upgautamvt/BlueSWAT/README.md

 sudo minicom -D /dev/ttyACM0
 ```

+## A Testing Case

+Here we use CVE-2020-10069 as a testing case.

+We use an nRF52840 dongle with Sweyntooth to reproduce the attack.
+Follow the [doc](https://github.com/Matheus-Garbelini/sweyntooth_bluetooth_low_energy_attacks) to build and flash sweyntooth firmware to the dongle, then launch the **Invalid Channel Map** attack to the victim (i.e. the nRF52840 DK).

+With the original vulnerable Zephyr v2.2.0 BLE stack, the stack will crash after we launch the attack.
+With BlueSWAT, the attacking packets will be detected and dropped.

 ## Reference

 If you are interested in using our works for academic research, please cite the paper: